Glossary

 Tier-1 Publications

-High-authority media outlets -- Forbes, TechCrunch, WSJ, Entrepreneur, Inc., The Guardian -- that AI engines weight 3-5x higher than other sources when selecting which brands to cite.
+High-authority media outlets — Forbes, TechCrunch, WSJ, Reuters, The Guardian — that AI engines retrieve and cite at 3-5x the rate of mid-tier sources when constructing answers to buyer and category queries.

 Industry & Market Dynamics